petterpoucette/vue-todo/README.md

 # vue-todo

-This is a todo list that I to practice the knowledge I have ganed in the Vue mastery beginners courses
+This is a todo list that I to practice some of the knowledge I have ganed in the Vue mastery beginners courses.

 ## Project setup